kennethreitz/bake/README.md

 ![bake icon](https://github.com/kennethreitz/bake/blob/master/ext/bake.png?raw=true)

-This repository has been brought to you, with much joy, by [Kenneth Reitz](https://kennethreitz.org/).
+*This repository has been brought to you, with much joy, by [Kenneth Reitz](https://kennethreitz.org/)*.